Mirza Salman Jaberi

 Mirza Salman Jaberi Isfahani (میرزا سلمان جابری اصفهانی; also spelled Jabiri) was a prominent statesman in Safavid Iran, who served as the grand vizier of Ismail II (r.
-1576-77) and Mohammad Khodabanda (r.
-1577-1588).
+1576–77) and Mohammad Khodabanda (r.
+1577–1588).

 Background and rise

-Mirza Salman Jaberi was the son of Agha Mirza Ali Jaberi, and belonged to the Jaberi family of Isfahan, which had earlier served the Aq Qoyunlu, and was descended from the famous Persian Sufi poet Khvajeh Abdollah Ansari.
+Mirza Salman Jaberi was the son of Agha Mirza Ali Jaberi, and belonged to the Jaberi Ansari family of Isfahan, which had earlier served the Aq Qoyunlu, and was descended from the famous Persian Sufi poet Khvajeh Abdollah Ansari.
 Mirza Salman had received his education in administration at Shiraz under the guidance of his father, who then served as the vizier of the city's governor, Ebrahim Khan Zu'l-Qadar.
-After his father's death in 1548, Mirza Salman left for the Safavid capital of Qazvin, where he speedily was listed under the service of Shah Tahmasp I (r.
+After his father's death in 1548, Mirza Salman left for the Safavid capital of Qazvin, where he entered the service of Shah Tahmasp I (r.
 1524–1576) as a result of patronage by the prominent vizier of the Azerbaijan province, Mirza Ata-Allah Isfahani.
 There Mirza Salman served as an "intimate" (moqarrab), and "supervisor of the departments in the service of the royal household" (nāẓer-e boyutāt-e sarkār-e khāṣṣeh-ye sharifa).

-On 14 May 1576, Tahmasp I died—a dynastic war shortly ensured between his two sons Haydar Mirza and Ismail Mirza, where the latter emerged victorious with the aid of his half-sister, Pari Khan Khanum.
+On 14 May 1576, Tahmasp I died—a dynastic war shortly ensued between his two sons Haydar Mirza and Ismail Mirza, where the latter emerged victorious with the aid of his half-sister, Pari Khan Khanum.
 Ismail Mirza ascended to the crown under the dynastic name of Ismail II on 22 August 1576.
-On June 13, 1577, Mirza Salman was appointed by Ismail II as his grand vizier, thus succeeding Mirza Shokrollah Isfahani.
+On 13 June 1577, Mirza Salman was appointed by Ismail II as his grand vizier, thus succeeding Mirza Shokrollah Isfahani.